The Role of Public Housing in the Development of New Orleans Music

 Demolition after Hurricane Katrina

 In 2007, in keeping with the wishes of the U.S. Department of Housing and Urban Development, the city chose to bulldoze the complexes.
-It gradually built new ones with far fewer subsidized units, shifting thousands of families to a program offering vouchers for private housing.
-Objections that this policy would displace Black residents from neighborhoods that they’d made into cultural meccas have since been borne out.
+It gradually built new ones with far fewer subsidized units, shifting thousands of former residents to a program offering vouchers for private housing.
+Objections that this policy would displace Black families from neighborhoods that they’d made into cultural meccas have since been borne out.
 In 2020 there were roughly 95,000 fewer African Americans living in the city limits than before the flood, with former public housing sites showing some of the greatest losses.

 Today, social aid and pleasure club members and Black Masking Indians still regularly parade on their traditional routes, though many of them and their followers now live in farther flung corners of the metro area.
 The same is true of the To Be Continued Brass Band, one of the preeminent post-Katrina second line groups, multiple members of which hail from the St. Bernard.
 While they grew up with brass bands and DJs popping up in the courtyards, regulations in the private developments that replaced them prohibit such things.